Producer and singer-songwriter Christopher “Prince Chrishan” Dotson was born with music pumping through his veins.

 “I also want to be able to reteach these gifts and pass these gifts down to people and create proxies and people around me that all have the equal amount of opportunity that I have now that I didn’t get when I was coming up,” Chrishan said.

-“I don’t like to use the word ‘shortcut,’ but like if that’s what I can be to somebody, I want to be that,” he added.
-“I want to mold the next generation into being superstars, into being super talented people and shine a little light on the people that need light shined on them.”
+“I don’t like to use the word ‘shortcut,’what I can be to somebody, to be that,” he added.
+“I want to mold the next generation super talented shine light on the people that need light on them.”